-In February 2002, an assessment was completed of the groundwater supply wells in the Ord Community.
-The well field is considered to be most vulnerable to known volatile organic contaminant plumes from the closed landfill on the former Fort Ord, as well as most vulnerable to saltwater intrusion, sewer collection system, above ground storage tanks, irrigated crops, transportation corridors, farm machinery repairs and septic systems.
+For the Ord Community: In February 2002, an assessment of each groundwater supply well concluded they are most vulnerable to known volatile organic contaminant plumes from the closed landfill on the former Fort Ord, as well as to saltwater intrusion, sewer collection system, above ground storage tanks, irrigated crops, transportation corridors, farm machinery repairs and septic systems.
+January 2011, a completed preliminary assessment for Well 34 determined the well most vulnerable to the Storm Drain Detention Facility, Military Installation (former Fort Ord) and to that mentioned in the Ord Community source assessment completed February 2002.
+November 2012, a completed source assessment for Watkins Gate well determined the well to be most vulnerable to Military Installations.